surenderthakran/blogger/README.md

 - Architecture and dependencies are encapsulated in [docker](https://www.docker.com/) images hence making the dev and production environment COMPLETELY independent of host machine.
 - In Development Environment:
     - Provides simple development environment setup with docker-compose.
-    - scss to css auto compilation using [gulp](http://gulpjs.com/) task runner.
+    - scss to css auto compilation and CSS minification using [gulp](http://gulpjs.com/) task runner.
 - In Production Environment:
     - Continuous Deployment is achieved via [Jenkins](https://jenkins.io/) on every push to `production` branch